babyfish-ct/kimmer/doc/kimmer-sql/README.md

    Paging query requires two SQL statements, one for querying the number of records and one for data of a page, let's call them **count-query** and **data-query**.
 These two SQL statements have both the same parts and different parts, it is difficult to share the code unless that SQL logic is very simple.

-   > For example, count-query does not require "order by" clause. but data-query requires.
-If there are some table joins in order by clause, are these table joins only used by "order by" clause or will they be used by other parts of SQL?
-If a table join is only used by "order by" caluse, is it guaranteed not to affect the number of records so that it can be removed from the count-query?
+   > For example, **count-query** does not require "order by" clause but **data-query requires**.
+If there are some table joins in "order by" clause, are these table joins only used by "order by" clause or also be used by other parts of SQL?
+If a table join is only used by "order by" caluse, is it guaranteed not to affect the number of records so that it can be removed from the **count-query**?

    kimmer-ksp provides new APIs and optimization algorithms to perfectly solve this problem.